Jackie Robinson's Success and Achievements in Timeline

 1999: Named One of Time's 100 Most Influential People

 In 1999, Jackie Robinson was named by Time on its list of the 100 most influential people of the 20th century.
-He was also elected to the Major League Baseball All-Century Team and ranked No. 44 on The Sporting News list of "Baseball's 100 Greatest Players".
+That same year, he was elected to the Major League Baseball All-Century Team, and ranked No. 44 on The Sporting News list of "Baseball's 100 Greatest Players".

 In 1999, Jackie Robinson was named to the Major League Baseball All-Century Team.